VirtuosoResearch/virtuosoresearch.github.io/src/blogs/EnsembleLoRANote.md

 ## 5. Conclusion
 We present an ensemble method of low-rank adapters for adapting language models across multiple datasets.
 First, we develop an efficient task affinity grouping algorithm, with a first-order approximation for estimating task affinities and a clustering step to partition tasks into groups.
 Then, we construct an ensemble for groups of tasks, consisting of adapters fine-tuned on each group with additional boosting steps.
 Our method consistently improves fine-tuning performance with minimal computational overhead.
 Lastly, we analyze the sharpness measures of low-rank adapters.

-For future works, we can adapt this ensemble learning method to in-context learning or reinforcement learning setting.
+Our implementation is open-sourced at [https://github.com/VirtuosoResearch/EnsembleLoRA](https://github.com/VirtuosoResearch/EnsembleLoRA).

-Our implementation is open-sourced at [https://github.com/VirtuosoResearch/EnsembleLoRA](https://github.com/VirtuosoResearch/EnsembleLoRA), and it can be easily adapted to other settings.
+For future works, we can adapt this ensemble learning method to prompt engineering or reinforcement learning setting.

 ## BibTex
 <!-- If you find EnsembleLoRA useful for your work, please cite: